wae10/shopping-cart/README.md

 # Shopping Cart
-Simple app that presents user with receipt according to selections from a given a dictionary of grocery items.
+Simple script that generates a receipt according to selections from a given a dictionary of grocery items.